Independent Air Force: Actions

 A considerable portion of the Independent Air Force’s efforts was in tactical support of the Allied armies and the war ended before the IAF could conduct any sustained strategic bombing.
 Thus the Independent Force achieved little material effect on the German war industries, in return for many losses in men and machines.

+Independent Air Force personnel

-(A future celebrity who flew with the IAF was W.E.
-Johns, creator of Biggles.)
+The future King George VI of the United Kingdom served in a ground post.
+W.E.
+Johns, creator of Biggles, flew as a bomber pilot.

 Inter-Allied Independent Air Force

 Just before the end of the war, on 26 October 1918, the Independent Air Force was renamed the Inter-Allied Independent Air Force and comprised British, French, Italian and American squadrons.
 Trenchard remained the commander-in-chief but he came under the command of Marshal Ferdinand Foch, the Generalissimo of Allied forces.
 On 14 November, the Inter-Allied Independent Air Force was dissolved and its British squadrons (still titled the Independent Air Force) were assigned to John Salmond, the commander of the RAF in the field and Brigadier-General Christopher Courtney succeeded Trenchard.
 The Independent Air Force was disbanded in late 1918 or early 1919.